-- Assessment scores are amongst the dirtiest data you can collect, with most methodologies being entirely qualitative
+- Assessment scores are amongst the dirtiest data you can collect, with most methodologies being entirely qualitative, and

-- Completing the assessment may give you a grade or a level, but other than printing it out and sticking it on the wall, what do you do with it?
+- Completing the assessment may give you a grade or a level, but other than printing it out and sticking it on the wall, what are you going to do with it?

-The HEDIIP programme originally envisaged publishing a data maturity assessment across the HE sector.
-My view was without a framework for that assessment to operate in, the cost of collection was not commensurate to the value we would receive.
-This was the genesis of the Data Capability framework with as-is and to-be assessments bookending a pragmatic activity plan to close the gaps.
+This then was the genesis of the HEDIIP Data Capability framework, with as-is and to-be assessments bookending a pragmatic activity plan to close the gaps.
 So to take the second point first, assessments are valuable if:

-- They form part of a wider approach to improving the data asset
+- They form part of a wider approach to improving the quality and value of the data asset

-- The to-be state demonstrates visible and measurable links to wider objectives
+- The to-be state demonstrates visible and measurable links to wider organisational objectives

 - The as-is state is defensible and accepted.

-I hope we’ve established that a maturity assessment has a place in your Data Governance initiative.
-I tend to place it up front as part of my discovery phase.
+I hope we’ve established then that a maturity assessment has a place in your Data Governance initiative.
+I tend to place it up front as part of my discovery / business case phase.
 So which one to use?
 There are quite a few out there- I’ve used the (subscription based) CMMI Data Maturity kit a number of times.
-It’s pretty time intensive though, and covers a lot of areas that may not need assessing for a DG type programme.
-I’ve written a couple including the HEDIIP one mentioned earlier.
-My preference tho is something open-source with real world experiences of implementation.
+It’s very time intensive though, and covers a lot of areas which may not need assessing for a DG type programme.

 The Stanford EDU model fits perfectly here.
-It’s worth a read of how the work came about, and how it was used.
 Although it was developed back in 2011, it stands up in terms of getting to the heart of quality, accountability and sustainability.
-Originally supplied as a PDF, obviously I felt the urge to transform it into a spreadsheet with some easy to print graphs once the assessment is complete.
-That’s the document linked to this post.
+Originally supplied as a PDF, it has now been removed from their website.
+I’ve created a spreadsheet based template which supports quick scoring and a simple visualisation tool.

-My approach is to create two versions; the as-is and the to-be and use these to fix the scope of the activity, and help to prioritise it.
-The gap analysis essentially forms most of the activity plan including who needs to be involved.
+My approach is to create two versions; the as-is and the to-be.
+Then use the gap between them to fix the scope of the activity and prioritise implementation.
+This gap analysis essentially forms most of the activity plan including those needing to be involved.
 There’s far more to it than that of course, but as a generic approach it’s worked well for me over a number of years and projects.